-Cast: Robert Downey Jr., Jude Law, Rachel McAdams, and Mark Strong
+- Robert Downey Jr., Jude Law, Rachel McAdams, Mark Strong, Eddie Marsan, Kelly Reilly

 Guy Ritchie’s revisionist take on Sherlock Holmes isn’t about involving the audience in a plot, or following the eponymous hero as he solves a mystery.
 Rather, the film (re)introduces you to a roguish version of Sir Arthur Conan Doyle’s classic detective character, as played by Robert Downey Jr., along with his sidekick Dr. Watson, as played by Jude Law.
 This film is about watching these two actors spar words in a hilarious interplay of squabbling amity.
 Forget that well-mannered gentility Holmes was known for in the stories and previous filmic adaptations.
 Ritchie, in making his entry in what will no doubt become a tentpole franchise, has slapped the viewer across the face to get their attention, and in the process changed the guise of the character.